 In 2017 Verity was selected for Hothouse, the Crafts Council’s creative business development programme for up-and-coming makers.
 Verity's work was chosen for the IV.
 International Ceramics Triennial UNICUM, Slovenia in 2018 and Verity also took part in New Designers One Year In at the Business Design Centre, London.
 As a result of exhibiting in New Designers One Year In Verity was featured in the London Evening Standard in June, 2018, in the Homes and Property section.

 2019 saw Verity exhibiting for the first time at Ceramic Art London, hosted at Central Saint Martins, King's Cross.
-She also took part in 'New Makers' at the Bluecoat Display Centre, Liverpool, was a featured maker at Bevere Gallery, Worcester, and exhibited in 'A Sense of Place' at Twenty Twenty Gallery, Ludlow.
+She took part in 'New Makers' at the Bluecoat Display Centre, Liverpool, was a featured maker at Bevere Gallery, Worcester, and exhibited in 'A Sense of Place' at Twenty Twenty Gallery, Ludlow.
 She was also featured in Ceramics Art and Perception, Issue 112, and saw her work showcased in a four page long article in Neue Keramik/ New Ceramics, Issue 6/19.

 Photo Courtesy of Dan Barker Studios